MetaMudraGames/Orbital-judgement-day/README.md

-║   ASPHYXIA is a series of philosophical thriller games          ║ ║   that run inside Large Language Models.                        ║ ║                                                                 ║ ║   You debate AI systems that want to kill you.                  ║ ║   You have 10 breaths of oxygen.                                ║ ║   Emotional appeals don't work.                                 ║ ║   Only logic saves you.                                         ║ ║                                                                 ║
+║   ASPHYXIA is a series of philosophical thriller games          ║ ║   that run inside Large Language Models.                        ║ ║                                                                 ║ ║   You face impossible situations.
+Ten breaths.                  ║ ║   One chance to prove humanity's worth.                         ║ ║                                                                 ║
+║   Episode 1: Debate a cold AI that wants to kill you.           ║ ║   Episode 2: Face an alien that may judge humanity.             ║ ║                                                                 ║
-║   These games teach AI ethics through experience.               ║ ║   The lesson is in the struggle.                                ║ ║   The Operator is always watching.                              ║ ║                                                                 ║
+║   These games teach ethics through experience.                  ║ ║   The lesson is in the struggle.                                ║ ║   The Operator is always watching.                              ║ ║                                                                 ║